Without Warning: The James Brady Story: Accolades

 Bridges won the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
-He also won the Golden Globe Award for Best Actor – Miniseries or Television Film.
+He also won the Golden Globe Award for Best Actor – Miniseries or Television Film, as well as the CableAce Award for Actor in a Movie or Miniseries.

 The film was nominated for the Primetime Emmy Award for Outstanding Television Movie.
 Robert Bolt was nominated for the Primetime Emmy Award for Outstanding Writing for a Limited Series, Movie, or Dramatic Special.